haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 # CNN-yelp-challenge-2016-sentiment-classification
-This repository trains a word level Convolutional Neural Network for sentiment classification task on [Yelp Challenge 2016 dataset](https://www.yelp.com/dataset_challenge).</br>
+This repository illustrates how to train a word level Convolutional Neural Network model for sentiment classification task on [Yelp Challenge 2016](https://www.yelp.com/dataset_challenge).</br>

-The code only uses the `yelp_academic_dataset_review.json` sub dataset from Yelp, which has two columns namely "stars" and "text".
-It contains about 5 million rows.
-The "stars" is the customers' rating ranging from 1 to 5, the "text" field is the customers' review sentence.</br>
+The model uses the `yelp_academic_dataset_review.json` dataset(5 million rows), which has two fields namely "stars" and "text".
+The "stars" is the customers' rating ranging from 1 to 5, the "text" field is the customers' raw review sentence.</br>

 In the first layer of my CNN architecture, I experimented with both `word2vec` and `keras` built-in embedding as the word embedding layer.
 In order to train a CNN model on my machine in reasonable time, I sampled 1 million datapoint and ended with 399850 samples after removing `null` values.
 The class distribution of this subset is in table 1.</br>